 No, these courses are 100% online and contain no campus requirements.
 That being said, you can visit campus on your own terms if you would like to.

 If I am an online student, would I be able to attend graduation?

 Of course!
 You will be invited just the same as any other student.
 Graduation is held on campus.
 If you are unable to attend graduation yourself, we will send your degree certificate in the post.

 Will my degree certificate say that I studied online?

-No, your degree certificate will not specify that you studied an online course, it will simply say the degree that you study and qualification you acheieved.
+No, your degree certificate will not specify that you studied an online course, it will simply say the degree that you studied and qualification you achieved.

 What are the requirements for overseas students?

 Standard English language requirements apply.
 It is preferred that you provide us with an up-to-date IELTS certificate (6.5 with no less than 6.0 in any band).
 For specific information related to language requirements for your country, please browse our webpages.

 How much are the fees for both UK and international students?